Everything You Need to Know (and more) About Minor Figures Oat Milk!

 According to the University of Oxford, producing a glass of dairy milk results in almost 3 times the greenhouse gas emissions of any non-dairy milks.

 Production of oat milk is similar to that of most other plant milks.
 Plant milks are manufactured by extracting the plant material in water, separating the liquid, and formulating the final product.

 1- Milling of Cereal Grains:

-Cereal grains like oats are indigestible when unprocessed due to their hard, outer hull, therefore processing is necessary to create a product suitable for manufacturing as a liquid.
-Oats are sourced from farms, stored in silos, and funneled to the production floor where they are then measured and milled to break apart their outer hull.
+Cereal grains like oats are indigestible when unprocessed due to their hard, outer hull.
+Therefore processing is necessary to create a product suitable for manufacturing as a liquid.
+Oats are sourced from farms, stored in silos, and funnelled to the production floor where they are then measured and milled to break apart their outer hull.

 Oats are soaked and stirred in warm water and blended into a slurry.
 Soaking and subsequently extracting nutrients from the oats have the most direct implications on the final product.